tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (thus falling back to 1-RTT or 2-RTT).
-If the client attempts a 0-RTT handshake but the server rejects it, the server will generally not have the 0-RTT record protection keys and must instead use trial decryption to pick up the rest of the handshake or force a full re-handshake with a HelloRetryRequest (at the cost of another round trip).
+If the client attempts a 0-RTT handshake but the server rejects it, the server will generally not have the 0-RTT record protection keys and must instead use trial decryption (either with the 1-RTT handshake keys or by looking for a cleartext ClientHello in the case of HelloRetryRequest) to find the first non-0RTT message.

 If the server chooses to accept the "early_data" extension, then it MUST comply with the same error handling requirements